explodinglabs/iko/README.md

 ### Initialise a Project

-Run the following command to initialize a project, setting a default target database (generally set it to your local development db):
+Run the following command to initialize a project, setting a default target database (typically this is your local development server):

 ```sh
 iko init --target db:pg://user:pass@postgres/dbname myapp